willymcallister/willymcallister.github.io/_articles/inductor_how_it_works.md

 Here are a few more interesting points about electromagnetism.

-* The voltage generated by a changing magnetic field has a formal name, it is called an *electro-motive force*, or *emf*.
-This is why you sometimes see the variable name $e$ or $\text E$ used to represent voltage.
+* The voltage generated by a changing magnetic field has a formal name, it is called an *electromotive force*, or *emf*.
+This is why you often see the variable name $e$ or $\text E$ used to represent voltage.

-* A changing magnetic field creates a voltage!
+* You know a voltage is created from the chemical reactions inside a battery.
+A changing magnetic field also creates a voltage!
 Oh my goodness!
-Now you know a second way to create a voltage.
-The other way is with chemical reactions inside a battery.
+Now you know two ways to create voltage.

 * There are two ways you can create a changing magnetic field.
-One way we talked about here is to induce a changing magnetic field with a changing current.
+One way we talked about here with a changing current.
 The other way to generate a changing magnetic field is to actually move a magnet.
 This is what's going on inside a generator at a hydroelectric dam.
 The falling water spins a shaft with a magnet attached.
 Coils of copper wire surrounding the magnet have an induced voltage that is sent to our homes to make popcorn and heat soldering irons.

 ----